Click track: History

-The first known usage of "precise timing-aid" in movies may have been by Walt Disney’s team when recording music and sound effects for their early cartoons.
-Since the cartoons didn't have any speech yet, the gags and jokes that were seen on the screen relied heavily on the precision of the sound impact, e.g., hitting someone with a frying pan on the head is the funniest when the attached "boing" is precisely timed, as if it was "real".
+The earliest known usage of "precise timing-aid" in movies may have been by Walt Disney’s team when recording music and sound effects for their early cartoons.
+Since cartoons at that time did not include dialogue, the jokes onscreen relied heavily on how precisely they were synchronized with the sound effects (e.g., one character hitting another with a frying pan is funniest when it occurs simultaneously with the "boing" sound effect).
 When the timing is bad, the joke loses significant impact.
 Wilfred Jackson, who made the music for Steamboat Willie in 1928, simply used a metronome to set the precise speed of the music for scenes: What I worked out, was a bar sheet (or dope sheet), to indicate measures of music.
 It wasn't like a score, because it didn't have five barlines; it had a little square for each beat in each measure, and it had an indication of the tempo.
 The frames were in the beat of the music; so in twelve-frame, or sixteen-frame, or whatever.
 That way, we were able to synchronise the scenes, which were shot separately, of course.
-My contribution to sound-cartoons were that I knew what a metronome was.
+My contribution to sound-cartoons was that I knew what a metronome was.

-This first, rudimentary, but clever system, was evolved by each usage, and not much later, the Disney team were experimenting with additional film loops, or other ideas - to improve the efficiency of the invention, that later was called "tick-system".
-They experimented with additional graphical symbols, so to better show the performing musicians when to expect happenings.
-This system was used well into the 1930s, when the first multitrack recording machine was built, and thus; dubbing would be possible.
+This system evolved with use.
+The Disney team experimented with additional graphical symbols, to better show the performing musicians when to expect happenings.
+This system was used well into the 1930s, when the first multitrack recording machine was built and dubbing became possible.